Kavinrajan/Kavinrajan/README.md

-### Welcome 👋 I'm a software engineer working in Chennai, India
+### Welcome 👋 I'm an Android engineer working in Chennai, India

 **Now**

-🔥 Interested in Android development;
+🔥 Interested in Android Full-Stack development;
 📆 Looking to contribute to Kotlin-based open-source projects.
 Especially interested in [Kotlin Coroutines, Jetpack Compose]

 **Bio**